Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 ```

 1. Declare an _empty_ array;
-2. Declare an array with more than 5 number of elements
+2. Declare an array with more than 5 elements
 3. Find the length of your array
 4. Get the first item, the middle item and the last item of the array
 5. Declare an array called _mixedDataTypes_, put different data types in the array and find the length of the array.
 The array size should  be greater than 5
-6. Declare an array variable name itCompanies and assign initial values Facebook, Google, Microsoft, Apple, IBM, Oracle and Amazon
+6. Declare an array variable named _itCompanies_ and assign initial values Facebook, Google, Microsoft, Apple, IBM, Oracle and Amazon
 7. Print the array using _console.log()_
 8. Print the number of companies in the array
-9. Print the first company, middle and last company
+9. Print the first, middle and last company
 10. Print out each company
 11. Change each company name to uppercase one by one and print them out
-12. Print the array like as a sentence: Facebook, Google, Microsoft, Apple, IBM,Oracle and Amazon are big IT companies.
+12. Print the array like as a sentence: Facebook, Google, Microsoft, Apple, IBM,Oracle and Amazon are big IT companies
-13. Check if a certain company exists in the itCompanies array.
-If it exist return the company else return a company is _not found_
+13. Check if a certain company exists in the _itCompanies_ array.
+If it exists, return the company; else, return 'company not found'
 14. Filter out companies which have more than one 'o' without the filter method
-15. Sort the array using _sort()_ method
+15. Sort the array using the _sort()_ method
-16. Reverse the array using _reverse()_ method
+16. Reverse the array using the _reverse()_ method
 17. Slice out the first 3 companies from the array
 18. Slice out the last 3 companies from the array
 19. Slice out the middle IT company or companies from the array